-The Pentax 645Z and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in April 2014 and July 2017.
+The Pentax 645Z and the Nikon D850 are two professional cameras that were officially introduced, respectively, in April 2014 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (645Z) and a full frame sensor.
 The Pentax has a resolution of 51.1 megapixel, whereas the Nikon provides 45.4 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Pentax 645Z and the Nikon D850 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Pentax 645Z and the Nikon D850.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 645Z – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is somewhat smaller (1 percent) than the Pentax 645Z.
 Moreover, the D850 is substantially lighter (35 percent) than the 645Z.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.